pnp/script-samples/scripts/spo-revoke-app-site-permission/README.md

     Write-Host "========================================" -ForegroundColor Cyan

     if ($RevokePermissions -and $script:PermissionsRevoked -gt 0) {
-        Write-Host "\nPermissions have been revoked.
+        Write-Host "Permissions have been revoked.
 Please verify in your Entra ID admin center." -ForegroundColor Yellow }

     # Stop transcript
-    Write-Host "\nTranscript saved to: $transcriptPath" -ForegroundColor Cyan Stop-Transcript | Out-Null
+    Write-Host "Transcript saved to: $transcriptPath" -ForegroundColor Cyan Stop-Transcript | Out-Null
 }